-Barnaby turned and looked at the road again thrilled to see a sign of the real world; a sign life had not gone on without him.
-The truck was older, not from his time, but still a truck, still a sign of the modern age.
+Levi shook with excitement to see a sign of the real world; a sign life had not gone on without him.
+The old truck appeared not from his time, but still a sign of the modern age.

 “Can I get on your back again?”

 “Of course you can honey.”
-He turned around and knelt down.
-She hopped on his back as she had earlier and he stood with a groan at which she laughed.
+He turned around and knelt.
+She hopped on his back as and he stood with a groan at which she laughed.
 He began walking towards the road.

 “Hey there!” a man shouted.

-Barnaby came to an abrupt stop as though someone reared back on his reigns and he turned to see an elderly man walking briskly towards him with a flash light.
+Levi came to an abrupt stop as though someone yanked on his reigns and he turned to see an elderly man making haste towards him with a flash light.

 “What is that?”
 Victoria whispered and dug her claws into his shoulders.